TheXFactor117/Loot-Slash-Conquer-Pre1.14/README.md

 ## About
 Loot Slash Conquer will be released in an Alpha stage shortly.
 Join our Discord if you would like to talk with the developers.

+[Join our Discord server](https://discord.gg/qDtkjke) to stay up to date with development!

 ## Downloads
 Loot Slash Conquer is currently unreleased.
 Pre-Alpha versions can be found on our Discord.
 This part will be updated when Loot Slash Conquer enters the Alpha stage.